 All students are required to complete two credits of science in order to graduate from Gorham High School.
-One of these credits must be in the Integrated Sciences (starting with the Class of 2021) (Physical Science prior to that) and the other in the Biology Sciences.
+One of these credits must be Integrated Sciences (starting with the Class of 2021) (Physical Science prior to that) and the other Biology.
 Opportunities exist within the department for students to take as many as six science courses during their high school experience.
 Students who intend on furthering their education should be aware of the science requirements of the institutions to which they will apply.
 A general rule to follow is that the admissions offices of most colleges and universities want students who have completed three years of laboratory science courses in their high school experience.
-Students should follow the prerequisite information and for recommendation of the instructor for the courses they wish to register.
+Students should follow the prerequisite information and recommendation of the instructor for the courses they wish to register.